tonyelhabr/bdb2021/README.md

 coverage of the targeted defender are, for the most part, not very important for predicting EPA.
 I’ll note that `has_same_defender1` finishes middle-of-the-pack among features in terms of SHAP, and that it’s observation-level values skew slightly above 0.
-This somewhat agrees with what we found at the end of our causal analysis—that man-to-man coverage may indeed be related to EPA, given that the pass is successful.
+This weakly agrees with what we found in part of the Frequentist analysis and at the end of our causal analysis—that man-to-man coverage may indeed have a non-trivial relationship with EPA, given that the pass is successful.

 Overall, I would say that the `{xgboost}` results agree with the causal findings.
 In the causal case, we say that there is no causal